top of page

 Woodcock Nature Center does not receive any funds from local towns or the state of Connecticut and fundraises privately for every dollar necessary to sustain its programs and facilities ꟷ in fact, 50% of our revenues are from these donations along with special events income.
 We depend on the generosity of private foundations, corporations and individuals to remain a resource to our community.

-Woodcock acknowledges the indigenous tribes of the Siwanog, Ramapo and Katonah who were the first stewards of the land in Wilton and Ridgefield which we strive to continue to learn from, protect and respect.
+Woodcock acknowledges the indigenous tribes of the Siwanoy, Ramapo and Katonah who were the first stewards of the land in Wilton and Ridgefield which we strive to continue to learn from, protect and respect.

 View our full organizational timeline here (pdf).